 Gentrification is a widely studied and discussed process.
-Although there is no single definition for the term, the process of gentrification is commonly perceived to be an influx of new, higher-income residents, into a traditionally low-income neighborhood.
-Displacement has been defined as the process that occurs "when any household is forced to move from its residence by conditions that affect the dwelling or immediate surroundings, and which:
+Although there is no single definition for the term, the process of gentrification is commonly perceived to be an influx of new, higherincome residents, into a traditionally low-income neighborhood.
+Displacement has been defined as the process that occurs "when any household is forced to move from its residence by conditions which affect the dwelling or immediate surroundings, and which:

-- 1. Are beyond the household's reasonable ability to control or prevent; - 2.
-Occur despite the household's having met all previously-imposed conditions of occupancy; and - 3.
-Make continued occupancy by that household impossible, hazardous or unaffordable."25
+- 1. are beyond the household's reasonable ability to control or prevent; - 2. occur despite the household's having met all previously-imposed conditions of occupancy; and - 3. make continued occupancy by that household impossible, hazardous or unaffordable."25